 In the 13th Century, the local people moved up the hill to cut down on being murdered so much by marauding Mongols.
 Presumably living longer as a result, the Budapestians went about building elaborate castles in Buda like…um, Buda Castle.
 (See what I’m saying about naming things…?)
 Over the centuries, Buda Castle was involved in a lot of battles and went through a lot of renovations, sometimes even by choice.

 Another easily identifiable landmark in the heart of Buda’s Castle District is the attractive St. Mattias Church, or The Church of Our Lady.
 First constructed in 1255, it got blowed up and rebuilt a lot, as well.
 Behind the St. Mattias Church is the more elaborate “Fisherman’s Bastion,” so named because…sigh…a bunch of fishermen successfully defended the place in the Middle Ages.

 Additional sights in the Castle District include the wordy Tower of the Church of Mary Magdalene, and the symbolically guarded Vienna Gate whose rigid guards you can totally sneak past.
 Curiously, a number of buildings in the area were badly shot up during World War II, but the Hungarians purposely didn’t repair the bullet holes to always, and constantly, remind themselves and future generations that bullets can really mess up your walls.

-The Pest side has its charms, too.
+The Pest side of Budapest has its charms, too.

 Closer to sea level in Pest, the locals built a bunch of nice looking places, too.
 One of the more flagrant examples of excess is the stunning Parliament Building.
 With ten courtyards, 691 rooms, and 65,616 feet of staircases, it’s not just the largest parliamentary building in the world, it’s also the pointiest.
 At night, it resembles the evil lair of an all-powerful super-villian who’s mired in red tape and bureaucracy.